sharpelmalak/Ecommerce/README.md

    - **Card Payment**: Real-time card validation is implemented.
 Customers can either choose saved cards or input new card information during checkout.
    - **Cash on Delivery (COD)**: A simple payment option where the customer pays upon receiving the product.

-4. **Database Schema**
-   - User, Customer, Admin, Product, Order, OrderItem, Payment, and Card entities are designed with proper relationships (e.g., one-to-many, many-to-one).
-   - Orders are linked to both customers and products, ensuring easy traceability of orders in the system.

 ## Future Enhancements